Analyze successful stores in existing markets

 - Click Run.

-After the tool finishes, the variables are added to the New Market Suitability Analysis layer as attributes and the layer symbolizes to display their values.
+After the tool finishes, the variables are added to the New Market Suitability Analysis layer as attributes and the layer changes its symbology to display their values.

 Add point layer-based criteria